 With the glaring exception of number 11, Leinster were man for man every bit as good as the Ospreys on the day if not better.
 But what summed it up for me was Leo Auva’a’s quick tap penalty in the first half.
 We’re away from home, against a team we’d desperately love to beat, and we have just gone into a 10-0 lead, winning a penalty at halfway.
 NOT the time for a quick tap.
 Simple, simple, simple.
 And with the rain teeming down, the stars on our jersey weren’t going to prevent our normal style of game from being risky to say the least.
 We left the door wide open for those pesky Ospreys to come back and they didn’t win four Celtic League titles without being able to stroll through it when we do.

-[Here you have the transcript of my liveblog of the game]
+[Below you see the transcript of my liveblog of the game]

 Normally I save my writeup of Leinster matches for the Monday morning, which gives me the chance to (hopefully!) enjoy the game as a fan while it's played, then watch it again with a critical eye before scribbling my opinion.

 This week I want to try something different.
 We're playing Those Pesky Ospreys and I have the house to myself for the afternoon, so I'm going to have a go at "liveblogging" not just the match itself, but also RTE's coverage of it.
 I would probably be tweeting my thoughts anyway, but this time they go straight on the blog as my record of the match for posterity.

 Loads to look forward to in this contest...it has to be the league's biggest rivalry between teams from different nations.
 Last season Leinster lost only four matches in total, three of them were to the Ospreys, two of those were by one point with a last-gasp conversion.